tommccallum/best_practices/writing_papers.md

 * More for ongoing work
 * A conference paper should have 1 idea only

+## Guide to Sections

+These are rough sections that all templates normally require.
+Will differ depending on topic area so look at similar conferences.

+* Title
+* Abstract
+* Keywords
+* Introduction
+* Methodology
+** Context
+** Participants
+** Data Collection Method
+** Analytic Approach
+* Results
+* Discussion
+* Conclusion
+* Related Work
+* Acknowledgements
+* References

 # Journals

 * Turn around time is months